vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/sa-kubeconfig/sa-kubeconfig.md

    If you do not have the rights to create any of these resources (the answer is `no`), [adjust the VK Cloud user role](/en/access/iam/instructions/access-manage#changing_member_role) on behalf of which the connection to the cluster is being performed.

-   For more information about the role model and available roles, see [Access management](../../concepts/access-management).
+   For more information about the role model and available roles, see [Access management](/en/kubernetes/k8s/concepts/access-management).

-## 1. Create a service account and link it to the role
+## {counter(sa)}.
+Create a service account and link it to the role

 1. Create an `example-sa` service account in the `kube-system` namespace: